encukou/gitpathlib/README.rst

 gitpathlib
 ==========

-An read-only implementation of Python's `pathlib`_ that works on Git trees.
+A read-only implementation of Python's `pathlib`_ that works on Git trees.

 .. _pathlib: https://docs.python.org/3/library/pathlib.html